open-resources/physics_bank/content/public/006.Momentum and Impulse/Momentum/Momentum_and_Inertia/Momentum_and_Inertia.md

   params:
     vars:
       title: Momentum and Inertia
-      vehicle: van
+      vehicle: sedan
     part1:
       ans1:
         value: The bee has more momentum, the bee has more inertia.
       ans2:
-        value: The van has more momentum, the bee has more inertia.
+        value: The sedan has more momentum, the bee has more inertia.
       ans3:
-        value: The van has more momentum, the van has more inertia.
+        value: The sedan has more momentum, the sedan has more inertia.
       ans4:
-        value: The bee has more momentum, the van has more inertia.
+        value: The bee has more momentum, the sedan has more inertia.
       ans5:
         value: "It can\u2019t be determined from this information."
 ---